crosstyan/static_utils/gdbserver.md

 - Linux development environment
 - ARM cross-compiler toolchain (in this case at `/opt/gcc-arm-linux-guneabihf`)
 - GDB source code (version 14.2 used in this example)
-- zsh shell (recommended to avoid issues with PowerShell)

 ## Build Script